FAIR Fine Art Checklist

 What not to assume before specialist review

 A few buyer habits create avoidable mistakes.
-Preserve the evidence first, then let the appraiser explain what it supports.
+Preserve the evidence first.
+Let the appraiser explain what it supports.

 • Do not assume Kodak or Fuji paper automatically means the print is worthless, modern, or unrelated to an older negative.

-• Do not assume glossy black-and-white paper automatically proves a darkroom print, or that a blank back automatically proves age.
+• Do not assume glossy black-and-white paper proves a darkroom print, or that a blank back proves age.

 • Do not clean the back, remove labels, peel sleeves apart, or crop out border and margin context to make the print look neater.